babyoldlady/ai-in-healthcare-portfolio/README.md

 ChatGPT (OpenAI) was used as a research assistance tool to support idea organization and language refinement.
 All cited literature and conceptual framing were independently reviewed and validated.## Transparency Statement

-ChatGPT (OpenAI) was used as a research assistance tool to support idea organization and language refinement.
-All cited literature and conceptual framing were independently reviewed and validated.